Schinner-Inc-and-Sons/Hack-Roll/README.md

 ## Installation Requirements
 Download all files in this repository.
 Run `pip install -r requirements.txt`.
-For the bot to work run the following python scripts concurrently:
+For the bot to work run the following python scripts concurrently i.e. run `python <filename.py>` :
 - main.py (Handles the polling and commands)
 - email_to_telegram.py

 ## Members
 [Koh Ngiap Hin](https://github.com/kohnh)
 [Jonathan Jiang](https://github.com/Hexumicx)
 [Owen Leong](https://github.com/owenl131)
 [Joshua Nee](https://github.com/joshuan98)

+## Disclaimer
+This bot has only been configured for single person usage.
+To create your instance, go to [@BotFather](https://t.me/BotFather) and run `/newbot` to get your own API key.
+Then replace the `TELEGRAM_API_KEY` in `credentials.py`.